fief-dev/docs/docs/integrate/python/flask.md

     If the request is properly authenticated, the `current_user` decorator will automatically add the `user` property to the global [`g` application context of Flask](https://flask.palletsprojects.com/en/api/#flask.g).

-    This `user` property is a [`FiefUserInfo`](./index.md#fiefuserinfo) dictionary containing the user data.
+    This `user` property is a [`FiefUserInfo`](https://fief-dev.github.io/fief-python/fief_client.html#FiefUserInfo) dictionary containing the user data.
 If it's not available in cache, it's automatically retrieved from the Fief API.

 That's it!
-If you run this application and go to [http://localhost:8000/protected](http://localhost:8000/protected), you'll be redirected to the Fief login page and experience the authentication flow before getting back to this route with a proper authentication cookie. of your application, we highly recommend you to read the next example.
+If you run this application and go to [http://localhost:8000/protected](http://localhost:8000/protected), you'll be redirected to the Fief login page and experience the authentication flow before getting back to this route with a proper authentication cookie.

 !!! tip "`current_user` can also check for scope and permissions"
     In a similar way as we shown in the [API example](#api-example), you can also require the access token to be granted a list of **scopes** or the user to be granted a list of **permissions**.